davjs/DevArch/README.md

  - Pluralize name patterns (unused)
  - Pluralize base class patterns (LayerControl and ArchControl where merged into 'UserControls')
  - Depth: 3
- - Treat chained dependencies as linnear ones
+ - Treat chained dependencies as linnear ones ('Clients' depend on both Presentation and Analysis, but the analysis dependency is viewed as an indirectional result of being dependant on Presentation)
  - Skip single child containers (the default namespaces are not displayed inside the projects)
  - Remove tests (the whole test project is skipped)